Paramount Law logo

 Visit Paramount Law

-Paramount Law is best for consumers in its 10 licensed states who face debt lawsuits or collector harassment and want attorney representation rather than third-party debt settlement services.
-The main caveat is limited geographic availability and the understanding that debt settlement impacts credit scores, may trigger tax liability, and results vary based on individual circumstances—attorney representation does not guarantee reduced settlements or lawsuit dismissals.
+Paramount Law is profile signals for consumers in its 10 licensed states who face debt lawsuits or collector harassment and want attorney representation rather than third-party debt settlement services.
+The main caveat is limited geographic availability and the understanding that debt settlement impacts credit scores, may trigger tax liability, and results vary based on individual circumstances—attorney representation does not listed refund term reduced settlements or lawsuit dismissals.

 • Consumers being actively harassed or sued by debt collectors who want legal representation